specsolutions/deveroom-visualstudio/README.md

+This repository is not maintained anymore, as I focus my efforts on Reqnroll (https://reqnroll.net) that is a replacement for SpecFlow.

 # Deveroom - a Visual Studio extension for SpecFlow

 Many BDD teams working on formulating scenarios aim to produce a real living documentation, in this activity a feature file editor can be a great help as it saves typing, time and energy.